Enjoy the beach, boating, and birding at Kinbrook Island Provincial Park on the shore of Lake Newell.

 - The EID Aquatic Invasive Species Prevention Program is in effect (since 2018).
 All boaters wishing to access EID reservoirs, including Lake Newell, must complete a watercraft information form and commitment form and receive an EID sticker at the EID office, Lake Newell Resort Marina, Rolling Hills Campground, or Crawling Valley Campground; sticker must be presented prior to launching.
 For more information, visit the EID Website.

 Kinbrook Island has 199 campsites including 185 sites with power hookups.
 Sites are flat, and most have partial shade and minimal privacy, so they are well suited for trailers.
 Amenities include showers, flush toilets, tap water, sewage dump station, laundromat, concession, pay phone, and fish cleaning stand.
 If you are tent campers like us, you may wish to bring a mesh bug screen house that can also provide a bit of sun protection in the event your site doesn’t have a lot of shade (we like the MEC Hootenanny as its robust frame can withstand high winds).

-Reservations are recommended at this popular lakeside campground.
+Reservations are required at this popular lakeside campground.
 Reserve your site at Reserve Alberta Parks.

 See the park and campground map here: Alberta Parks | Kinbrook Island Provincial Park Map & Tear Sheet.